CodeHubOrg/JS-workshop-2017/README.md

 # JS Workshop 2017

-## Links and material for the workshops on 24 September 2017
+## Links and materials for the workshops on 24 September 2017

 - **Alex Jones - Angular (2/4) Fundamentals**